PROJECT 38

 Project Summary

-For the 38th Kaldor Public Art Project, German artist Thomas Demand will create an extraordinary exhibition space in the new Naala Badu building of the Art Gallery New South Wales, specifically designed to display the John Kaldor Family Collection in a whole new light.
+For the 38th Kaldor Public Art Project, German artist Thomas Demand has created an extraordinary exhibition space in the new Naala Badu building of the Art Gallery of New South Wales, specifically designed to display the John Kaldor Family Collection in a whole new light.

 Demand, who is well known for his photographs, has become deeply interested in architecture and exhibition design.
 For this project, he turns his attention to the artworks in the Kaldor Collection and to the Art Gallery building, designed by Japanese architecture firm SANAA.
 Demand is familiar with SANAA’s practice, having made a series of research visits to their Tokyo studio.
 This project has been closely informed by his research.

-The project features renowned artists from the Kaldor Collection of over 200 works, including Francis Alÿs, Christo, Gilbert and George, Andreas Gursky, Sol LeWitt, Robert Rauschenberg, Ugo Rondinone and Saskia Olde Wolbers.
+The project features renowned artists from the Kaldor Collection of over 200 works, including Francis Alÿs, Christo, Aleks Danko, Gilbert and George, Andreas Gursky, Sol LeWitt, Nam June Paik, Richard Prince, Robert Rauschenberg, Ugo Rondinone, Saskia Olde Wolbers, and many more.

 Thomas Demand presented the 25th Kaldor Public Art Project in 2012 at the Commercial Travellers’ Association in Sydney’s Martin Place.